Have You Fallen For An Online Scam? Here Are 4 Warning Signs

-Since a large fraction of online scams involve personal loans, the first step to avoid being scammed is to know how loans work.
+Many online scams today involve personal loans, the first step to avoid being scammed is to know how loans work.
 A personal loan works very much the same as any other type of loan.
-You borrow a certain amount of money from a bank or lender so that you can pay for the things you need.
+Basically, you borrow money from a bank or lender so that you can pay for the things you need.

 An agreement will be drafted by the lender where repayment details, interest rates and other miscellaneous details are spelled out.

-This entire process does not require the lender to pay any sum upfront as it is illegal for a lender to ask for pre-payment.
+This entire process does not require the lender to pay any sum upfront.
+Remember, it is illegal for a lender to ask for pre-payment.

 It is also important to find out who the borrower is.
 Are you applying for a loan from a licensed financial institutions such as a bank, or a money lender or credit company?
 Loans from licensed financial institutions will be your safest option as they are regulated by the central bank.